attilatoth86/datasciencecoursera/10_CapstoneProject/SlideDeck.md

  - Text processing: this component uses `quanteda` package to create document-feature matrix and (1-2-3) ngrams
  - N-Gram modeling: calculates and stores ngram frequencies for prediction

-All relevant code is accessible via my GitHub account.

 Application Description
 ========================================================